raspberrypisig/SolidPython/README.rst

 * use invert operator (~) as # in OpenSCAD `#167 <https://github.com/SolidCode/SolidPython/pull/167>`_
 * convenience function including to pass sizes as integer parameters (``translate(10, 20, 30)``) `#63 <https://github.com/SolidCode/SolidPython/pull/63#issuecomment-688171416>`_
 * *access-style* syntax: ``cube(1).up(5).rotate(45, 0, 0)`` `#66 <https://github.com/SolidCode/SolidPython/pull/66>`_ This is additional!
 The OpenSCAD / SolidPython style syntax is still fully supported.

-Take a look at the `examples <https://github.com/jeff-dh/SolidPython/blob/exp_solid/solid/examples>`_ to see what's possible.

-You need to install BOSL2 into your OpenSCAD libraries folder (`~/.local/share/OpenSCAD/libraries/`) for the bosl2 exteions to work.
-Grab it from `bosl2 github <https://github.com/revarbat/BOSL2>`_.

 Another nice little feature especially to play around and debug it is that the ``__repr__`` operator of each "OpenSCADObject" now calls ``scad_render``.
 With this the python shell becomes pretty good in debuging and playing around with solid code and the library itself: